andreigue/vex-123-for-parents/vex123_parent_guide.md

 ![Sequence exercise 14](./figures/ex14-colored-obstacles.jpg)
 *Sequence checking for all 3 colors, and having the robot act differently depending on the color in front.*

 If your child can read and comprehend the program, they are showing a readiness to progress in their coding journey, fully equipped to tackle the next challenges that await.
+If you still need more ideas and activities to extend their learning journey with the VEX 123, visit [VEX 123 Activities](https://education.vex.com/stemlabs/123/activities).

 ## Diving into VEXcode 123